erickawaguchi/xrnet/README.md

-hierr: R Package for Hierarchical Regularized Regression
+xrnet: R Package for Hierarchical Regularized Regression
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->